All great brands understand the power of visual storytelling. As the (true) cliché goes, human brains process images must faster than words.

 This is why marketing teams are increasingly investing in the use of visual media in their digital marketing activities.

 Until recently, there have been major barriers to creating high-quality visual stories on the web that effectively convey your brand story — including the need for developers and complex software.
 As a result, immersive visual stories were often one-offs, relegated to PDFs, or excluded altogether from most content marketing strategies.

-The good news is that those barriers are starting to fall.
-This is thanks to the rise of new no-code platforms built for writers and content creators — rather than developers or web designers.
-Companies can now make visually stunning stories that capture their target audience's imagination.
+Fortunately, those barriers are starting to fall, thanks to the rise of new no-code platforms designed for writers and content creators.
+These platforms enable companies to create visually stunning stories that capture their target audience's imagination and improve user experience.

 Perhaps we can also give those dusty PDFs a well-earned retirement 🤞.

 What do the BBC, Salesforce Ventures, and Penguin have in common?

 They publish stunning, interactive web content with Shorthand.
 And so can you, for free.
 No code, no credit card, and no commitment required.